Brand portfolio success: The comprehensive guide

 Mixed branding lets companies blend their core existing brand with unique, stand-out features for specific products or markets.
 This approach provides the flexibility to leverage a trusted master brand while also creating distinct identities that appeal to diverse consumer segments.

 Take Coca-Cola, for example.
-They have their flagship products, like Coca-Cola Classic and Diet Coke, but also independent brands like Sprite and Fanta that feel fresh and separate from the Coca-Cola name.
+They have their flagship products, like Coca-Cola Original Taste and Diet Coke, but also independent and individual brands like Sprite and Fanta that feel fresh and separate from the Coca-Cola name.
 This hybrid approach allows Coca-Cola to connect with a wider audience across various tastes and preferences.

 Building a powerful brand portfolio takes vision, skill, and a solid grip on the market landscape.